altescape/dotfiles/README.md

-# .runcom-files
+# Vim setup

-Runcom and profile files for Vim, Bash etc
+This repo contains runcom and profile files for Vim, Bash etc. but is primarily for my Vim setup.

+Includes colours and plugins installed with vundle.